m4sterbunny/atlas/learn.md

 - Decentralization: ensuring a wide distribution of nodes to avoid central points of failure.
 - Security and Reliability: providing a robust and secure node network.
 - Ease of Use: Atlas Network massively simplifies the node deployment and management processes.

-It's so simple that protocols can easily incentivize solo node operators as Atlas Network abstracts away their technical overhead.
+Node deployment is so simple that even non technical solo node operators can run a node, as Atlas Network abstracts away the technical overhead.

 Atlas Network services include: